st-tech/zr-obp/README.md

 ## Open Bandit Dataset (OBD)

-*Open Bandit Dataset* is a public real-world logged bandit feedback data.
+*Open Bandit Dataset* is a public real-world logged bandit feedback dataset.
-The dataset is provided by [ZOZO, Inc.](https://corp.zozo.com/en/about/profile/), the largest Japanese fashion e-commerce company with over 5 billion USD market capitalization (as of May 2020).
+This dataset is provided by [ZOZO, Inc.](https://corp.zozo.com/en/about/profile/), the largest Japanese fashion e-commerce company with over 5 billion USD market capitalization (as of May 2020).
-The company uses multi-armed bandit algorithms to recommend fashion items to users in a large-scale fashion e-commerce platform called [ZOZOTOWN](https://zozo.jp/).
+The company uses some multi-armed bandit algorithms to recommend fashion items to users in a large-scale fashion e-commerce platform called [ZOZOTOWN](https://zozo.jp/).
 The following figure presents examples of displayed fashion items as actions.
+The figure shows that there are three *positions* in the data.

 <p align="center">
   <img width="45%" src="./images/recommended_fashion_items.png" />